nyorain/rvg/docs/roadmap.md

 	      and paints and stuff
 	- [ ] especially test defined behaviour when moving/destructing
 	      objects
-- [ ] care about texture srgb.
-You probably want srgb textures.
-	- [ ] add srgb support for vpp/formats
 - [ ] check if DeviceObject/DevRes impl mess in Context can be cleaned up
 	- [ ] currently rather error prone and (over-?)complicated with visitors
-- [ ] improve font/fontAtlas handling
-	- [ ] document WHEN bake can/must be called
-	- [ ] make movable?
 - [ ] custom queueSubmitter in ContextSettings.
 Or option for another submission method (callback + queueFamily or sth. that defaults to current impl with default queue family and queue submitter)